istd50043-2023-spring/lecture_notes/l12_yarn.md

 ![](./images/scheduler.png)

-* Application Master ask for resources
+* Application Master asks for resources
     * It could be upfront
     * or during the execution.